We use cookies to ensure that we give you the best experience on our website. View our Privacy Policy for more information.

 Colorful buildings at Nyhavn with boats in the canal and Danish flags hanging

-Day 1: Copenhagen Itinerary
+Day 1: Northern Copenhagen Highlights

 On the first day of the Copenhagen itinerary, we recommend exploring the Frederiksstaden area in the morning before heading up to Langelinie in the afternoon.